 Have you ever stopped to consider just how many tiny moments make up a single day?
-We often measure our lives in days, weeks, and years, but the fundamental unit of time that ticks away relentlessly is the second.
+In practice, we often measure our lives in days, weeks, and years, but the fundamental unit of time that ticks away relentlessly is the second.
 When we pause to think about how many seconds in a 24 hour day, we start to appreciate the sheer volume of opportunities, experiences, and fleeting moments that each day holds.

 Main Subheading